ComparativeGenomicsToolkit/hal/README.md

 Annotations in [Wiggle](http://genome.ucsc.edu/goldenPath/help/wiggle.html) format can likewise be mapped using `halWiggleLiftover`

-#### Alignability
+#### Alignment Depth

-The number of distinct genomes different bases of a set of target genomes align to can be computed using the `halAlignability` tool.
+The number of distinct genomes different bases of a set of target genomes align to can be computed using the `halAlignmentDepth` tool.
 The output is in `.wig` format.

 #### Mutation Annotation